dancoon/airbnb-clone-project/README.md

 - Helps maintain the brand identity
 - Streamlines the design process

-## Software Development Team Roles 👥
+## Project Roles and Responsibilities 👥

 In a software development project, clearly defined roles and responsibilities are crucial for success.
 Here’s a breakdown of the typical roles within a development team and their key responsibilities: